tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 Windy.com opens by default in the “Wind” layer.
 SoarCalc works better in the “clouds” layer so it is best to switch over to that.

-If you are a Windy "Premium" user you will see the data with 1 hour time steps which is a better experience that the default 3 hour steps seen by non-premium users.
+If you are a Windy "Premium" user you will see the data with 1 hour time steps which is a considerably better experience that the default 3 hour steps seen by non-premium users.

 To gain a better understanding of the parameters that are being presented please take a little time to read the [Discussion](#discussion) section of this document